chfactorio/mod-quickstart/README.md

 ## Building

-This module uses the gradle build tool to package the various LUA scripts and data.
+This module uses the Gradle build tool (http://www.gradle.org) to package the module content.
 You can use the supplied gradlew and gradlew.sh commands to perform various build tasks.
+This will require a JDK installed and available on the path, though that should be the only requirement.
+The script will download and install the relevant version of Gradle.

 To perform a full build: